madjugglers/pattern-book/01_maj_pattern_book.md

 * **windshield wiper**.
 The more common style of feeding where the feeder first feeds the line in sequence, and then returns in reverse order.
 Windshield wiper and carriage return are the same with two feedees, but differ for three or more feedees.
+* **You herniated my ZOC.** Said if a pass forced extension and excessive effort in the catching.
 * **ZOC**.
   Zone of Catchability.
 The area around a passer where they can catch passes with high probability.
 Peter Kaseman has the largest ZOC in Madison.